andoniflores/react-autocomplete-component/README.md

 ## ⚙️ How to run

 1. Clone the project from github
-2. Navigate to autocomplete-component/ directory
+2. Navigate to the project directory
 3. run `npm install` and then `npm run dev`
 4. Manually test the component served on localhost